kisungyou/papers/README.md

-# Codes for papers
+# Online Resources for Papers

-This repo contains a set of scripts/packages that are associated with the manuscripts and papers.
+This repo contains a set of scripts/packages/supplementary materials that are associated with the manuscripts and papers.
 Please see the list below for introduction to available folders and markdown files within each folder for detailed description.